mlx3im/jelly-stack/README.md

 sonarr, radarr, qbittorrent can be accessed by other services with a docker compose service names and port numbers, e.g radarr:7878

-All external traffic goes through the Caddy reverseproxy mDNS service used to broadcast local FQDN's
+All external traffic goes through the Caddy reverseproxy.

+mDNS service used to broadcast local FQDN's

 Used https://avahi.org/ in my case